-2.2.7 Modifying the Output boxes
+2.2.6 Modifying the Output boxes

-- Use the \wedge or \vee arrows to move the flashing cursor to the output box to be altered. - Press or box to edit the value in this box.
+- Use the \wedge or \vee arrows to move the flashing cursor to the output box to be altered. - Press or to edit the value in this box.
 The box will become highlighted, with its previous value cleared.
-Now enter in the value, and press even or when to accept this value.
+Now enter in the value, and press or to accept this value.